7theta/utilis/README.md

 ## Contributing

-Unfortunately pull requests are not being accepted at this time, but please feel free to submit bug reports and requests by raising an issue.
+Unfortunately pull requests are not being accepted at this time, but please feel free to submit bug reports and requests by raising issues.

 ## Copyright and License